IsaacMustic/typescript-starter/apps/web/implementation_plan.md

-# Implementation Plan - SSE, Blog, Sitemap, Robots, i18n
+# Implementation Plan

-This plan outlines the steps to add Server-Sent Events (SSE), a Blog (MDX), Sitemap, Robots.txt, and Internationalization (i18n) to the Next.js application.
+This document outlines the implementation plan for adding Server-Sent Events (SSE), Blog (MDX), Sitemap, Robots.txt, and Internationalization (i18n) to the Next.js application.

+> **Note:** This is a historical planning document.
+The features described have been implemented.
+See [IMPLEMENTATION_SUMMARY.md](./IMPLEMENTATION_SUMMARY.md) for completion status.

 ## 1. Dependencies
 Install necessary packages: